ULL-ESIT-PL-2425/parser-left-side-crguezl/packages/babel-plugin-left-side-support/README.md

 [published in the GitHub registry](https://github.com/orgs/ULL-ESIT-PL-2425/packages)  inside the GitHub organization [ull-esit-pl-2425](https://github.com/ULL-ESIT-PL-2425) organization.

 This library provides the functions `assign` and `functionObject` and the class `FunctionObject`.
+The basic idea behind this library is that functions are also a data structure and any other data structure (arrays, maps, objects, numbers, strings, booleans, and any combination of them) can be represented via a function data structure.

 ## Examples